 Classes for Adults

-Adult Sunday School class is led by Pastor Gary Oehlerts.
-Pastor Oehlerts' class meets in the Fellowship Hall and on March 20 began a study of Matthew.
+Adult Sunday School class is led by Pastor Garrett Smith.
+Pastor Smiths' class meets in the Fellowship Hall is a study of Genesis.

 Have you ever wondered about the origin of some of the songs which we sing in our openings?
 Who wrote them?
 When did they write them?
 Did they write other songs?
 Now Pastor Albrect is working to answer those questions for you with a brief history of the opening song sung each Sunday.
 Below you will find the most recent history.
-As time goes by this listing will grow.
+Thumbnail images that link to previous histories can be found below.